 "We are delighted to be partnering with The Children's Book Council of Australia to help support and promote the CBCA Book of the Year Awards and CBCA Book Week.
 Developing literacy skills and a love for reading in the next generation is both vitally important and life-changing.
 We are committed to doing all we can to help support that goal."
 Rowena Beresford, Editor - The Book Curator

 Echelon Productions (Trading as Perform!
 Education)

 Perform!
 Education is a multi award-winning producer of educational theatre for primary schools with 15 years of experience in creating specialty educational musicals, which have been performed for millions of students internationally.
 Their musical incursions cover topics such as CBCA Book Week, National Science Week, Financial Literacy and Cyber Safety.
-Visit their website for more information on their 2020 CBCA Book Week in schools production titled The Greatest Discovery and to book an onsite or virtual incursion.
+Visit their website for more information on their 2021 CBCA Book Week in schools production titled Bigger, Better, Brighter and to book an live or virtual incursion.

 National Centre for Australian Children’s Literature